tbaranes/FSI/README.md

 FSI is a delightful iOS library.

-This library offer to you several usefull methods.
-Each methods has a simple goal: reduce the quantity of code to get one goal.
+The goal of this library is to provide several usefull methods that can be used anywhere quickly and easily in order to reduce the code use for a same task.
-Each one doesn't have link with the others, they are all independant.

 Requirements
 ------